Policy Statement

 Advantages of a ‘green’ procurement policy

-It will obviously not be possible to purchase a less environmentally harmful alternative for every product or service.
-Compromise will be required.
-It is therefore important to address the significant environmental impacts of current purchasing policy.
-The Company’s green procurement checklist is at the end of this document.
+It will obviously not be possible to purchase a less environmentally harmful alternative for every product or service, compromise will be required.
+It is therefore important to address the significant environmental impacts of the current purchasing policy.
+The company’s green procurement checklist is at the end of this document.

 Facilities and Staff Management